KendricksLCamille/SimpleBookCrudApplication/README.md

 ### Backend

-For the backend, I chose to stick to .NET9 style minimum API because I didn't really need all the bell and whistles of a controller based API.
-The only thing a controller would have bought me was not having to write "/api/books" but the AI tools that I used showed that grouping them number a separate static method and then using an extension method on the app could give me access to that convinence.
+For the backend, I chose to stick to .NET 9 minimal API because I didn't need all the bells and whistles of a controller-based API.
+The only thing a controller would have bought me was not having to write "/api/books", but the AI tools I used showed that grouping endpoints under a separate static class and exposing an extension method on WebApplication provides similar convenience.

-I choose to use records to have a mostly immutable data structure with Id being left mutable since it is the one that may occasionally need some changes.
+I chose to use records to have a mostly immutable data structure, with Id left mutable since it may occasionally need to be set.

 ### Database

-I choose SQLite since it minimized the number of dependencies while still be high performance.
-While not ideal for high concurrency, so long as that limit isn't hit it isn't really a problem.
-For my version, it isn't a problem since it only accept on user.
-However, even if I supported many users, I think for data this small it might just be better to include a write queue.
+I chose SQLite since it minimizes dependencies while still being high performance.
+While not ideal for high concurrency, it works well for this use case.
+For my version it only accepts one user; even with more users, for data this small a simple write queue could be sufficient.

 ### CORS

-To make it easier for the frontend and backend to cmomunicate on the same device, I've enabled CORS for the backend to allow the frontend calls.
+To make it easier for the frontend and backend to communicate (especially on the same device), I've enabled CORS for the backend to allow calls from configured origins.
-I've also implemented a environment variable to be set for the frontend so it can call the API no matter what URL it has.
+I've also implemented an environment variable for the frontend (VITE_API_URL) so it can call the API regardless of the backend URL.

 ### Frontend

 React + Vite + React Query for server state; environment variable VITE_API_URL is used to point at the backend.

 ## Acknowledgements